Comparison of wave-structure interaction dynamics of a submerged cylindrical point absorber with three degrees of freedom using potential flow and computational fluid dynamics models: Comparison between Cummins and CFD models

 \section{Comparison between Cummins and CFD models}

-In this section we compare the simulated dynamics of a submerged cylindrical point absorber using Cummins equation based Simulink model and fully-resolved CFD model implemented in IBAMR.
+In this section we compare the simulated dynamics of a submerged cylindrical point absorber using Cummins equation-based Simulink model and fully-resolved CFD model implemented in IBAMR.
 The dynamics of the buoy and the generated PTO power at steady-state are compared using the two models.
-We take the same buoy setup and wave parameters of the previous section~\ref{sec_heave_gridconverge} to compare the dynamics.
+We take the same buoy setup, \REVIEW{PTO coefficients, and wave characteristics} of the previous section~\ref{sec_heave_gridconverge} to compare the dynamics.
 Since Cummins equation is based on linear wave theory, the wave parameters should correspond to first-order Stokes/Airy wave theory.
 Using the wave classification phase space described by Le M\'ehaut\'e~\cite{LeMehaute2013}, it can be verified that wave parameters of Sec.~\ref{sec_heave_gridconverge} closely correspond to the linear wave theory.
-Next, we compare the dynamic response of the buoy in various degrees of freedom using the two models to assess the performance of Cummins based models for practical wave energy conversion applications.
+Next, we compare the dynamic response of the buoy in various degrees of freedom using the two models to assess the performance of Cummins equation-based models for practical wave energy conversion applications.